Focus on Falls Initiative

 Lessen Risks Around the Home

-There’s no better place to start applying fall prevention tips than around the house.
+There’s no better place to start applying elderly fall prevention tips than around the house.
 Reports show that more than 75% of accident-related injuries occur in the home.
-Take a look around your parent’s home, identify fall risks, and make changes to reduce them.
+Take a look around your parent’s home, identify fall risks, and make a fall prevention plan to reduce them.
 Here are a few ideas to get you started:

 - Clear pathways of electrical cords, furniture, and other clutter.

 - Put regularly used items within easy reach, i.e. at waist or counter level.

 - Put night lights in bathrooms and on stairs.

 - Install handrails, grab bars, and tub mats in the bathroom.